stackevo/spudreq/draft-trammell-spud-req.md

 ## Proof of topology

-In the absence of strong authentication, devices that are on-path are de-facto more trusted than those not on path: any on-path device, after all, can simply drop packets to break a communication between the endpoints.
-SPUD must therefore allow the endpoints to distinguish on-path devices from devices not on the path, by allowing a middlebox to prove it is on the path between two endpoints.
+Devices may make assertions of network characteristics relevant to a flow.
+One way these assertions can be assessed is by a demonstration that the device making it is on-path to the flow and so could adjust the characteristics to match the assertion.
+SPUD must therefore allow endpoints to distinguish on- path devices from devices not on the path.
+Network elements may also need to confirm that application-to-path assertions are made by the source indicated in the flow.
+In both cases, return routability (as in {{protection-against- trivial-abuse}}) may offer one incrementally deployable method of testing the topology to make this confirmation.

 ## Integrity